-There are numerous options for addressing concerns related to substance misuse and addiction and each individual will have their own set of goals when engaging in treatment.
+There are numerous options for addressing concerns related to substance use and addiction and each individual will have their own set of goals when engaging in treatment.
 Every person’s experience is different, and what has been effective for some people may not be effective for others.
-For example, some may choose to abstain from their substance of choice completely, where as others may want to work towards managing or reducing their consumption, and others may work towards taking a harm reduction approach to reduce the potential harms associated with substance misuse.
-Others may want to work towards addressing the underlying emotional concerns that may be contributing to the addiction or substance misuse and find alternative coping strategies that do not involve substances.
+For example, some may choose to abstain from their substance of choice completely, where as others may want to work towards managing or reducing their consumption, and others may work towards taking a harm reduction approach to reduce the potential harms associated with substance use.
+Others may want to work towards addressing the underlying emotional concerns that may be contributing to the addiction or substance use and find alternative coping strategies that do not involve substances.
 Mental illnesses and addictions are both rooted in a complex and variable combination of biology, psychology and life experience – particularly exposure to stress and trauma, and each person’s treatment needs and goals are different.

 There are numerous options for treatment depending on what a person’s needs may be.
 Some treatment options include:

 Community treatment: Services in a community treatment facility can be offered in a variety of settings, such as at someone’s home, in a school or at the facility itself.
 Typically, community treatment options will provide and assessment, ongoing counselling, developing skills to manage substance use related issues, and developing treatment goals.

 Group Therapy: Typically offered within community based treatment facilities.
 Meetings with individuals who have similar concerns to discuss skills and strategies for managing addiction/substance use issues.

 Case Management: A process where a person has a worker who is assigned to them for support.
 This can include developing a treatment plan, linking them to services and monitoring their progress.